mo-kiani/mixology/template.md

 - How it makes you feel
 - Noteworthy qualities

+## Links
+This is where links to images, social media accounts, blogs, etc, where the drink makes an appearance are provided.
+These links are made by the author.

+## Mentions
+This is where links to mentions of this drink by third parties goes.

 ## Scores
 - Personal Taste on a scale of 5 stars (*****)